Duane Below: Professional career

-Major League Baseball

 Detroit Tigers

 Prior to playing professionally, Below attended Britton-Macon Area School District, in Britton, Michigan and Lake Michigan College.
 He was drafted by the Tigers in the 19th round of the 2006 amateur draft and began his professional career that year.
 He is the first player from Britton to be on a major league roster.

 Below pitched for two teams in 2006, the GCL Tigers (15 games) and the Oneonta Tigers (two games).
 Overall, he went 2–0 with a 2.09 ERA in 17 games (six starts).
 In 2007, he pitched for the West Michigan Whitecaps, going 13–5 with a 2.97 ERA in 26 starts, striking out 160 batters in 145 2/3 innings.
 With the Lakeland Flying Tigers in 2008, he went 8–7 with a 4.46 ERA in 27 games (26 starts).
 He split 2009 between Lakeland (six games) and the Erie SeaWolves (two games), going 2–4 with a 2.70 ERA in eight starts overall.
 With Erie again in 2010, he went 7–12 with a 4.93 ERA in 28 starts.

 Following the reassignment of Charlie Furbush from the Tigers to the Toledo Mud Hens, Below was called up to assume a starting vacancy.
 Below took the place on the active roster spot for Adam Wilk, while Casper Wells was reassigned to allow Furbush to return to the bullpen.
 Below made his major league debut against the Oakland Athletics on July 20, 2011, allowing one earned run in five innings.
 Below earned a no-decision in the game.
 Below went 0–2 in 14 games in 2011.

 In 2012, Below was on the opening roster for the Tigers for the first time in his career, made available after an injury to Luis Marte.
 In his first two appearances of the season, Below earned wins in relief against the Boston Red Sox.
 On April 7, he won in relief of Doug Fister, who left the game early after a left-side strain.
 The next day, he earned a win after retiring one batter in the 11th inning.

 The Tigers designated Below for assignment on April 24, 2013.

 Miami Marlins

-Below was claimed off waivers on April 25, 2013, by the Miami Marlins, who assigned him to Triple-A.
+Below was claimed off waivers on April 25, 2013, by the Miami Marlins, who assigned him to the Triple-A New Orleans Zephyrs.
+He made two appearances for Miami, allowing three runs in six hits with two strikeouts over 2 2/3 innings.

-Second stint with the Tigers

-Below signed a minor league deal to return to the Tigers on December 11, 2013.

 Kia Tigers

-Below signed with the Kia Tigers of the Korea Baseball Organization in August 2013.
+On July 31, 2013, Below signed with the Kia Tigers of the KBO League.
+In 11 games (8 starts) for Kia, he logged a 3–2 record and 4.02 ERA with 38 strikeouts across 47 innings pitched.

+Detroit Tigers (second stint)

+Below signed a minor league contract to return to the Detroit Tigers organization on December 11, 2013.